ossobv/slackbridge/README.md

   * Add default icon to CONFIG, so we can reuse the same incoming webhook for more than one team, even if they don't supply the wa_token.
+  * Clean up the config.
+It's a horrible mess as it is.